All the Makerspace resources you could hope for (and more)

 Colleen Grave’s first started a makerspace at Lamar Middle School and then when on to pilot a makerspace at Ryan High School.
 She shares all about her experiences, projects her students are making and has gathered substantial resource lists as well.
 Her blog is seriously awesome.
 (Of course, I’m biased because we wrote a book together)

 - Check out her post on how libraries & makerspaces aren’t mutually exclusive and her elementary makerspace resources page.

-Andy Plemmons’ blog; in addition to being an all-around awesome librarian, Andy does an amazing job of bringing making into Barrow Elemenntary School.
+Andy Plemmons’ blog; in addition to being an all-around awesome librarian, Andy does an amazing job of bringing making into Barrow Elementary School.
 He collaborates with the University of Georgia and often brings the makerspace into his curriculum collaborations with teachers.
 He’s also amazing at fundraising and creating big, school-wide projects.

-Gwyneth Jones is an all around awesome librarian who shares resources relentlessly on her blog.
+Gwyneth Jones is an all around awesome (now retired) librarian who shares resources relentlessly on her blog.
 She started a makerspace in her library recently and has taken a balanced approach, starting with a few affordable centers.
 She also makes amazing posters and graphics and offers them for FREE on her blog.